Population: 9, 056, 044

 Comodal asynchronous alternation – This mode offers the possibility of following online courses offline (asynchronous) and sometimes take lessons simultaneously with their class (comodal) with the consent of all persons concerned, if applicable.
 (Government of Quebec, 2022, p.
 3)

-Further, on May 4, 2023 Projet de loi n° 23, Loi modifiant principalement la Loi sur l’instruction publique et édictant la Loi sur l’Institut national d’excellence en éducation was tabled (Government of Quebec, 2023b).
-If passed, it would amend Loi sur l’instruction publique by making distance education services possible, by regulation, in two contexts: (1) exceptional or unforeseeable situations and (2) special home or hospital teaching services.
+On December 7, 2023, the Projet de loi n° 23, Loi modifiant principalement la Loi sur l’instruction publique et édictant la Loi sur l’Institut national d’excellence en éducation was adopted, which made distance education services possible, by regulation, in two contexts: (1) exceptional or unforeseeable situations and (2) special home or hospital teaching services.

 Private schools are regulated by the Loi sur l’enseignement privé, of which sections 3 to 6 sets standards for distance education respecting private educational institutions at the preschool, elementary and secondary levels.
 One of these regulations allow private schools to request a permit allowing students to be “virtually attending,” although the same services must be provided to these students as those provided to students attending school.